abdelrahman146/statebook/readme.md

 - [ ] Linked List (in progress)

 ## Creating Custom Topics
-Custom Topics can be created by creating a class for and extending the Topic abstract class
+Custom Topics can be created by creating a class and extending the Topic abstract class

 ```TypeScript
 import {Topic} from 'statebook';